 Darkness at the End of the Tunnel

-Currently, we are being controlled and directed – told what to do – by other nations, for their benefit and to our detriment.
-Our current direction in so-called “free trade” is not just hurting us – it is destroying us.
-One look at our current condition and present direction will clearly show we are in a mode of self destruction.
-When will we wake up to the realization that some of the agreements we have signed, most specifically NAFTA, the KORUS FTA and our agreement with the WTO, are preventing us from doing what is in our best interest?
+We are being controlled and directed – told what to do – by other nations, for their benefit and to our detriment.
+Our direction in so-called “free trade” is not just hurting us – it is destroying us.
+One look at our condition and direction will clearly show we are in a mode of self destruction.
+When will we wake up to the realization that some of the agreements we have signed, most specifically NAFTA, KORUS and our agreement with the WTO, are preventing us from doing what is in our best interest?

 Every year the U.S. spends $1 trillion on the military, stretched too thin all across the globe, yet we have no one protecting us at home economically.
 Despite all our fire power, we absolutely cannot determine our own fate as members of the WTO.
 We are now guided economically by the agreements we signed.
 We must, must, must be our own masters.
 We must be able to run our own country for our own benefit, which we, attributable to our agreements with the WTO and NAFTA, are not allowed to do.

-We must not let other nations act with predatory intent as they currently are, which prevents us from competing on a global scale.
+We must not let other nations act with predatory intent, which prevents us from competing on a global scale.
 Our “free trade” agreements are only giving our competitors the freedom to deliver their goods to our country with prices deliberately devalued to predatorily put our companies out of business.
 This has made us jobless – a servant economy reliant on foreign debt and foreign products.

 With their new wealth, these foreign businesses and nations buy powerful, and now well financed, lobbyists.
 These lobbyists benefit the interests of an elite few – those that pay them – to the detriment of our country as a whole.